benlten/HoneyPotter/honeypotter_pkg/README.md

 - **Hue control**: Random hues are used by default.
 Opt into deterministic palettes with `--no-moire-random-hue` and provide a comma-separated list via `--moire_hues 15,195,305`.
 If omitted, Honeypotter falls back to an internal neon-inspired list.
 - **Frequency controls**: Tune interference strength with `--moire_frequency_min/max` and `--moire_frequency_delta_min/max`.
 Small deltas intensify the moiré banding.
 - **Contrast**: Use `--moire_saturation_*` and `--moire_value_*` to adjust colorfulness and brightness of the bands.
+- **Patterns-only mode**: Add `--patterns_only` to export flat image dumps (no labelmap/metadata) when you just need texture banks or synthetic backgrounds.

 Programmatic usage mirrors the CLI: